Skip to content

 • Complete Privacy & Security: Unlike traditional VPN providers, if you use a virtual private server (VPS), no one else can see what you do online.
 You have complete control over how your data is encrypted, what records are stored, and what security rules are applied, ensuring that your online activities remain completely private.

 • No Data Logging or Tracking: Many VPN providers claim not to track your activities, but occasionally they are compromised, so this proves to be untrue.
 If you use a VPS, you can disable all logging, ensuring your information remains secure.
+If you want to dive deep into differences between various private infrastructures, read our article analyzing VPS vs VPN setups.

 • Protection on Public Wi-Fi: When you use public Wi-Fi at coffee shops, airports, or hotels, hackers will find it extremely difficult to steal your information because your own VPN on a VPS renders your internet traffic unreadable.